Contact Information Contact Information

 Commercial compliance using COMcheck

 It is the responsibility of the party using COMcheck to use the most current version of the software.
 This insures that any updates made within the software are accounted for in your energy model.
-Outside of the desktop version, COMcheck-Web can be used as an alternative to the desktop version.
+Either the most current desktop version of COMcheck or COMcheck-Web should be used.

 - Commercial Building Air Tightness Testing